whofferbert/guitar-midi-contraption/README.md

 # Teensy LC

+teensyLC/teensy_lc_to_esp.ino

 The script that does the work of monitoring analog inputs and passing the data via serial to ESP8266

-Does an okay job, bot no sanity checking that the ESP got the right data.
+Does an okay job, but no sanity checking that the ESP got the right data.

 ---

 # ESP8266

+esp8266/esp8266_serial_to_wifi_server.ino

 The script to read serial data from the Teensy LC and push it via WiFi to the rpi.

 No sanity checking that it got the right data from the Teensy.

-Also (worse) no sanity checking that the Pi got the right data.
+Also (worse probably) no sanity checking that the Pi got the right data.

-Still works
+Still works!

 ---